2023 Project Completion and Fair Requirements

 Flyers for clubs to use in recruiting new 4-H members.
-Flyers are ready to use: Print, Fill in club information in the box and Post in local communituy.
+Flyers are ready to use: Print, Fill in club information in the box and Post in the local community.

-4-H enrollment in Mahoning County runs January 1 through April 1.
+4-H enrollment in Mahoning County runs from January 1 through March 15.
 During this time new 4-H members can join a club and enroll in either the Cloverbud program or 4-H projects.
-New volunteers can also submit their application for consideration.
+New volunteers can also submit their applications for consideration.
 Returning members and volunteers will receive re-enrollment forms from the Extension office.
 However, all returning members also need to complete the Member Code of Conduct or Volunteer Standards of Behavior alongside their re-enrollment forms each year.

 - New Member Enrollment Form Required for new members only

 - Member Code of Conduct Required for all members each year

 - New Volunteer Application- printable application